Gauge and Averaging in Gravitational Self-force: Mode-Sum regularization

 \section{Mode-Sum regularization}

 The computation of gravitational self-forces on black hole background spacetimes is an important problem for gravitational-wave astronomy of extreme mass-ratio inspirals (e.g., \cite{barack-review}).
 The angle-average formula suggests a straightforward way of proceeding: first numerically compute the metric perturbations of a point particle in any parity-regular gauge, and then perform an average to determine the force in that gauge.
 However, while simple in principle, such a procedure may be difficult to carry out in practice, due to the singular nature of the quantity being averaged.
 Instead, to achieve an accurate result it is likely preferable to use an alternative technique, such as that of \textit{mode sum regularization}, first introduced in \cite{barack-ori-modesum} and widely employed thereafter.
 This method takes advantage of the fact that numerical calculations in black hole spacetimes usually employ a spherical (or spheroidal) harmonic decomposition, which in particular has the property that the individual modes of the bare force are finite at the particle.
 One then performs a finite subtraction on each mode, which is designed so that the resulting sum converges to the correct self-force.
-While extensive work has determined the form of this subtraction (in terms of ``regularization parameters'') for arbitrary orbits of Schwarzschild and Kerr in the Lorenz gauge, regularization in alternative gauges has been by contrast neglected, with the first results, for circular orbits in Schwarzschild in a modified radiation gauge, appearing only recently \cite{k}.
+Extensive work has determined the form of this subtraction (in terms of ``regularization parameters'') for arbitrary orbits of Schwarzschild and Kerr in the Lorenz gauge.
 In this section I show that the mode sum regularization scheme is gauge-invariant under the parity condition, in the sense that the same subtraction may be employed to determine the force in any parity-regular gauge.
-Combined with the Lorenz gauge results of \cite{barack-ori-kerr}, this provides a complete regularization prescription for parity-regular gauges, such as the radiation gauge of \cite{k}.
+Combined with the Lorenz gauge results of \cite{barack-ori-kerr}, this provides a complete regularization prescription for Kerr in parity-regular gauges.

 Let $(\tilde{t},\tilde{r},\hat{\theta},\hat{\phi})$ be Boyer-Lindquist coordinates for the Kerr spacetime.
 For a given point along the worldline $\gamma$ where we wish to compute the self-force, we may rotate and time-translate the coordinates so that the particle is located at $\tilde{t}=\tilde{\phi}=0$, while taking the remaining coordinate positions to be $\tilde{r}=r_0$ and $\hat{\theta}=\theta_0$.
 Despite the lack of a full rotational symmetry we (following \cite{barack-ori-modesum}) nevertheless also perform an additional rotation in the $\hat{\theta}$ direction, so that the particle is located at the pole of the new coordinates.
 More precisely, define new angular coordinates $(\tilde{\theta},\tilde{\phi})$ by